OmegaPointZero/BugTraq/README.md

 + Update the dashboard to allow you to choose 1, 2 or 3 or more days' worth of data
     + Create 3 days' worth of data
-+ Sort the messages in the dashboard by the most recent, unread first
-+ Flash messages for login failures
 + Add "projects", that auto-populate parts of the new bug creator, and let the user specify the project
 + Add function to "remember" user longer with cookies, and then make password recovery email-sending stuff.
-+ Update /bugs/pr/:id view to look better, maybe implement more tiles

 ### Development notes